Architecture of India: Rajput Architecture

-Rajput Architecture represents different types of buildings, which may broadly be classed either as secular or religious.
+Rajput architecture represents different types of buildings, which may broadly be classed either as secular or religious.
 The secular buildings are of various scales.
 These include temples, forts, stepwells, gardens, and palaces.
 The forts were specially built for defense and military purposes due to the Islamic invasions.

-Mughal architecture and painting is claimed to have influenced indigenous Rajput styles of art and architecture.

-The Hill Forts of Rajasthan (Amer, Chittor, Gagron, Jaisalmer, Kumbhalgarh, Ranthambore), a group of six forts built by various Rajput kingdoms and principalities during the medieval period are among the best examples of Rajput Architecture.
+The Hill Forts of Rajasthan (Amer, Chittor, Gagron, Jaisalmer, Kumbhalgarh, Ranthambore), a group of six forts built by various Rajput kingdoms and principalities during the medieval period are among the best examples of Rajput architecture.
 The ensemble is also a UNESCO World Heritage Site.
 Other forts include the Mehrangarh Fort and Jaigarh Fort.

 Most of the population of Rajasthan is Hindu, and there has historically been a considerable Jain minority; this mixture is reflected in the many temples of the region.
-Māru-Gurjara architecture, or "Solaṅkī style" is a distinctive style that began in Rajasthan and neighbouring Gujarat around the 11th century, and has been revived and taken to other parts of India and the world by both Hindus and Jains.
+Māru-Gurjara architecture, or "Solaṅkī style" is a distinctive style that began in Rajasthan and Gujarat around the 11th century, and has been revived and taken to other parts of India and the world by both Hindus and Jains.
 This represents the main contribution of the region to Hindu temple architecture.
 The Dilwara Jain Temples of Mount Abu built between the 11th and 13th centuries CE are the best-known examples of the style.
 The Mughal architecture greatly influenced indigenous Rajput styles of art and architecture.